 The explicit form of $V_p $ in Eq.~\eqref{eqh4} is obtained as

 resulting in

-We have incorporated a parameter $\lambda $ infront of the pertubation term merely for the sake of bookkeeping, so that we can keep track of the order to which we obtain the perturbative expansions.
+We have incorporated a parameter $\lambda $ infront of the perturbation term merely for the sake of book-keeping, so that we can keep track of the order to which we obtain the perturbative expansions.
 In the end of the calculations, we will set it to one.

 Let us estimate the range of values for $ E_0$ so that we are in the perturbative regime.
-Considering the fact that the dominant contributions from quasiparticle-excitations to any transport property arises from the mometum regions around the Fermi surface, the dominant contributions to the integrals [shown in Eq.~\eqref{eqsigma}] come from the region where $ v_z\, k_z \sim \mu$ and $\alpha_J \, k_\perp^{J} \sim \mu$.
+Considering the fact that the dominant contributions from quasiparticle-excitations to any transport property arise from the momentum regions around the Fermi surface, the leading contributions to the integrals [shown in Eq.~\eqref{eqsigma}] come from the region where $ v_z\, k_z \sim \mu$ and $\alpha_J \, k_\perp^{J} \sim \mu$.
 From the first and the last terms in the series in $T_{\boldsymbol k}$, we have two conditions: